 I look forward to hearing from you and hope I will have the pleasure of cooking with you (and your friends, family or colleagues) in my Tokyo kitchen.

-Custom Program Details and Options
+Custom Program Details

 All One-Day Private Workshops at A Taste of Culture are customized curriculum-menus.
 Hands-on, one-day workshops begin at 10:30am and finish at about 2:30pm.

 WASHOKU menus are assembled from (mostly) vegetables, (a bit of) fish, (perhaps) some meat or eggs.

 KANSHA menus are vegan; no animal products are included.
 Please let me know what your preference is.

 In all programs, the philosophy of kansha—using food fully—is used regardless of specific foodstuffs.